ral-facilities/doi_site/README.rst

 Click on the user name you wish to edit

-Fill in their personal information, first name, last name, email address
+Fill in their personal information, first name, last name, email address (yes we should really pull this in from LDAP)

 Within the ``Groups`` in the ``Permissions`` section, assign the user to the required groups

 Save the changes

-They will then be able to mint DOIs for that groups DOI prefix
+The user will then be able to mint DOIs for that groups DOI prefix